rjoydip/starter-koa/README.md

 The package is installed as dev depedency so by executing `npx stepci run ./test/workflow.yml` locally APIs can be tested.
 Otherwise unit test also covered the workflow.

+> [!CAUTION]
+> For load testing use `npx stepci run --loadtest test/workflow.yml`.
+It only works locally but most of the load test failed.

 ## Endpoints

 Here are list of endpoints available in application.